Taiwan: Transition to democracy

+After Chiang Ching-kuo's death in 1988, Lee Teng-hui became the first president of the ROC born in Taiwan.
+Lee's administration oversaw a period of democratization in which the Temporary Provisions against the Communist Rebellion were abolished and the Additional Articles of the Constitution were introduced.
+Congressional representation was allocated to only the Taiwan Area, and Taiwan underwent a process of localization in which Taiwanese culture and history were promoted over a pan-China viewpoint while assimilationist policies were replaced with support for multiculturalism.
+In 1996, Lee was re-elected in the first direct presidential election.
+During Lee's administration, both he and his party were involved in corruption controversies that came to be known as "black gold" politics.

 Chen Shui-bian of the DPP was elected as the first non-KMT president in 2000.
-However, Chen lacked legistlative majority.
-The opposition KMT developed the Pan-Blue Coalition with other parties, mustering a slim majority over the ruling DPP-led Pan-Green Coalition in the Legislative Yuan.
+However, Chen lacked legislative majority.
+The opposition KMT developed the Pan-Blue Coalition with other parties, mustering a slim majority over the DPP-led Pan-Green Coalition.
 Polarized politics emerged in Taiwan with the Pan-Blue preference for eventual Chinese unification, while the Pan-Green prefers Taiwanese independence.

-Chen announced in his inauguration speech that he would not declare independence as long as the PRC had no intention to use military force.
-After a recession in 2001, Chen's reference to the existence of "One Country on Each Side" of the Taiwan Strait undercut cross-Strait relations in 2002.
-He pushed for the first national referendum on cross-Strait relations before he was re-elected by a narrow margin of 0.22 percent in 2004, and called for an end to the National Unification Council in 2006.
-State-run companies began changing their names, dropping "China" references and including "Taiwan" in their official titles.
-The ruling DPP also passed a resolution supporting a separate identity from China and the enactment of a new constitution for a "normal country".
-In 2008, referendums were held on the same day as the presidential election asking whether Taiwan should join the UN.
-In the process, Chen alienated moderate constituents who supported the status quo and those with cross-strait economic ties, as well as creating tension with the mainland and disagreements with the United States.
-Chen's administration was also dogged by public concerns over reduced economic growth, legislative gridlock due to a pan-blue, opposition-controlled Legislative Yuan, and corruption investigations involving the First Family as well as government officials, lowering his ratings to the 20s near the end of his second term.
+Chen's reference to "One Country on Each Side" of the Taiwan Strait undercut cross-Strait relations in 2002.
+He pushed for the first national referendum on cross-Strait relations, and called for an end to the National Unification Council.
+State-run companies began dropping "China" references in their names and including "Taiwan".
+In 2008, referendums asked whether Taiwan should join the UN.
+This act alienated moderate constituents who supported the status quo, as well as those with cross-strait economic ties.
+It also created tension with the mainland and disagreements with the United States.
+Chen's administration was also dogged by public concerns over reduced economic growth, legislative gridlock, and corruption investigations.